KCzenczekTraining/ai3r2/README.md

 - `E03` This script automates data processing and validation.
 It downloads a text file, evaluates arithmetic questions, updates the answers using OpenAI's GPT model, and submits a report to a Agents HQ.

+- `E04` As the assignment for this topic was more about creating a proper prompt in an external app, I decided to focus here on two things: integration with Langfuse and memory management.
+`langfuse_python` This is a Flask-based API for orchestrating chat completions and observability using Langfuse and OpenAI.
+It exposes a `/api/chat` endpoint that receives chat requests, creates traces and spans for each request using Langfuse, and calls OpenAI to generate chat completions.
+The application logs all major steps and errors for traceability, and supports graceful shutdown.
+Services include `ChatService` (handles OpenAI completions) and `LangfuseService` (manages traces, spans, and generations for observability and debugging).

 ## Requirements

 The projects use various Python libraries listed in the `requirements.txt` file.
 To install all dependencies, run: